 SEAiq is the only vector marine chartplotter app that allows you to use your own charts on your iPhone or iPad.
 It supports S-57, S-63, Inland ENC, and BSB/KAP formats.
 You can also purchase S-63/S-57 charts for anywhere in the world from the ChartWorld online store.
-Users of PRIMAR charts can use an automatic download/update feature.
-SEAiq also supports free download and update of charts for USA (similar to SEAiq USA).
+Users of Admiralty (UKHO) and PRIMAR charts can use an automatic download/update feature.
+SEAiq also supports free download and update of charts for USA (same as SEAiq USA).

 You install charts by downloading them directly to your iPad/iPhone or transferring them from other apps, such as email or DropBox.
 For large numbers of charts, you can connect your iPad/iPhone to your laptop and transfer charts using iTunes following simple instructions we provide.

 SEAiq is a free app.
 Some features require an in-app purchase (a single purchase will upgrade all your iPads and iPhones).
 You can load your charts into the app and confirm they work before making any purchase.

 These apps are for USA and territorial waters and use the excellent charts freely available from NOAA and the US Army Corps of Engineers.

 It very easy to download vector and raster charts from NOAA and US ACoE and keep them up to date.
 Charts are grouped into regions; you select one or more regions that you want charts for and the charts are automatically downloaded.
 Later you can update your charts by visiting the Charts tab to download a new catalog of the charts.
 The app then determines which charts have been updated and downloads just the updates.
 Of course, you can add or remove regions any time you want.
 It is that simple!